The most beautiful carnivals in Italy

 Beautiful papier-mâché work made for the Agropoli Carnival parade

-7) Putignano: 600 years of Carnival celebrations
+9) Putignano: 600 years of Carnival celebrations

 Among the oldest in Europe, the Putignano Carnival was celebrated for the first time at the end of 1300, when the relics of Saint Stephen were moved to the village to protect them from invasions.
+According to legend, the townspeople welcomed them with great festivities, smearing their faces with farinella (a blend of chickpea flour and toasted barley).
+This tradition gave rise to Putignano’s iconic Carnival mask: Farinella.

-The protagonists of the Carnival in Putignano are the floats made of papier-mâché, which follow a specific theme every year.
+The protagonists of the Carnival in Putignano are the floats made of papier-mâché, which follow a different theme every year.
 Teams compete really hard to win the float competition and there’s only one winner!

 Useful info: the Putignano Carnival takes place every year in the historic center and can only be accessed with an entrance ticket.

-8) Acireale and the true Sicilian folklore
+10) Acireale and the true Sicilian folklore

 Acireale is a city of ancient origins and some say it is home to the most beautiful carnival in Sicily!
 Flower-decorated floats, masked groups and musical bands parade every year downtown.